 Our mission is to raise the students’ awareness of Islam for all year groups from Year 7 to Year 12, following the Ministry of Education’s syllabus.
 The knowledge and understanding is gained through a variety of skills such as critical thinking, problem solving, independent learning, innovation and use of technology, in addition to application of practices, moralities and faith in daily life to reflect identity through living Islam as a way of life.

-In addition, our mission is to strengthen students’ skills of Quran recitation, learning then applying rules of Tajweed, understanding meaning of the verses covered and finally to start proper memorisation of verses from the Quran (those surahs are assigned by the Ministry of Education).
-This takes place in independent Quran sessions which is taught by qualified Quran teachers.
+In addition, our mission is to strengthen students’ Quran skills, practise recitation of Quranic verses, learning then applying rules of Tajweed, understanding meaning of the verses covered and finally to start proper memorisation of verses from the Quran (those surahs are assigned by the Ministry of Education).
+This takes place in independent Quran sessions which is taught, tracked and evaluated by qualified Quran teachers.